VimerArthur/ryansb.com/seminars/git/sources/final.md

-!SLIDE subsection
-# overview #
+# overview

-!SLIDE bullets incremental
+---

 * use git[hub]
 * fast
 * flexible
 * simple

-!SLIDE
+---

-# it will make collaboration better #
+# it will make collaboration better

-!SLIDE
+---

 # questions? #

-!SLIDE bullets
+---

 # resources #